jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Encircle Language Spec Revamp/2019-08 Encircle Language Spec Revamp Notes.md

 ### 2020-06-11 Postponed Content Changes for Parameters / Command and Classes Loosely Coupled

-- [ ] ~ (Moved to Circle Broader View\Classes)
+- [ ] ~ (Moved to Encircle Broader View\Classes)
 - [ ] ~ What might be mentioned if the text would be built up from the ground up?
 I think I would just talk about the static concept, because that seems to me the number 1 candidate for what classes might have a lot to do with and might possibly determine the dashed notation and what makes room for the distinction between classes and prototypes and might give a clearer definition of what classes and static structure might be conceptually and have that reflected in the diagrams more directly.
-I would move the more creative concepts away from the Circle Language Spec.
+I would move the more creative concepts away from the Encircle Language Spec.
 - [ ] ~ I have questions about the dashed line usage of lines of the smaller squares:
 ![](images/2019-08%20Circle%20Language%20Spec%20Revamp%20Notes.016.png)
 I do not understand why the class would point out the external command definition with a dashed line, while the objects point out the external command definition with a solid line.
 I think I might have followed a style choice more than an exact depiction of things?
 Would both lines express something that kind of works, leaving the options open for a stylistics choice to have class structure be more with dashed lines and object structure be more with solid lines?
 I suspect that I might leave this doubt open.